WoshiWoshu/NWP_myftp_2018/README.md

 # NWP_myftp_2018
 Second year project in C in which the goal is to create a FTP server.
 It implements request sequences that are explained in the protocol RFC959.
 The network communication is achieved through the use of TCP sockets.
 The server handle several clients at the same time and have an authentification/register protal.

+USAGE :

-USAGE: ./myftp port path.
+            ./myftp port path.

-port is the port number on which the server socket listens path is the path to the home directory for the Anonymous user.
+            - port is the port number on which the server socket listens.
+            - path is the path to the home directory for the Anonymous user.

-Here are the lists of commands :
+LIST OF COMMANDS :

             USER <SP> <username> <CRLF>   : Specify user for authentication